Can LLMs Make (Personalized) Access Control Decisions?

-From the free-text feedback collected on possible corrections to the LLM (cf. Section \ref{sec:setup.study_steps}), we identified 71 users who provided concrete, actionable feedback by pre-classifying responses with an LLM and then manually checking them.
-We evaluate two settings: using this general user feedback alone and combining the feedback with the eight examples from the previous setting.
+From the free-text feedback collected on LLM decisions (cf. Section \ref{sec:setup.study_steps}), we identified 71 users who provided concrete, actionable feedback by pre-classifying responses with an LLM and then manually checking them.
+We evaluate two settings: using this feedback alone and combining it with the eight examples from the previous setting.
 Compared to the personalized baseline, agreement improved by \nodyn{1.0 and 1.4pp}, respectively, but security violations decreased (\nodyn{6.6pp and 9.0pp}), while functionality violations increased (\nodyn{5.6pp and 7.6pp}), indicating that feedback reinforced cautious behavior.
 Together, these results provide an initial empirical basis for interactive, feedback-driven access control designs, where user corrections progressively align the system with individual preferences.